Table of Contents

 A test swab might be taken and sent to a pathology lab to identify a bacterial or fungal infection.

 Sometimes antibiotics are needed for serious bacterial infections.
 Take the entire course as prescribed by your doctor, even if you feel better after a day or two.

 How to Prevent Swimmer’s Ear

 Earplugs or cotton wool coated in Vaseline to keep water out of your ear canal are good options when swimming or bathing.

 When washing your hair, tip your head forward, and your ears will act as umbrellas.
 Washing your hair in this way will minimise the amount of water that enters your ear canals.

-It would be best if you avoided any water activities like swimming, surfing and diving should be avoided for the duration of the infection and for at least one week after.
+It would be best if you avoided any water activities like swimming, surfing, and diving should be avoided for the infection duration and at least one week after.